Bluetooth Audio

 Let’s Get Connected!

-Whether you are developing a traditional Bluetooth classic audio solution based on A2DP and HFP, or you are looking to utilize the latest cutting edge solutions based on Bluetooth LE and Isochronous channels, Cloud2GND has the knowledge and expertise to help make your project a success.
+Whether you are developing a traditional Bluetooth classic audio solution based on A2DP and HFP, or you are looking to utilize the latest cutting-edge solutions based on Bluetooth LE and Isochronous channels, Cloud2GND has the knowledge and expertise to help make your project a success.